XHQvi/simplified-tensor-library/eleven/guide.md

 $$
 Addr_k = dptr + \sum^{k-1}_{i = 0}stride[i] * idx[i]
 $$
 where $dptr$ is the tensor' storage address.
 With the concept of stride, many operation can be implemented efficiently.
-Take 3D tensor as example and explain with pseudo code.
+Take 3D tensor as example and explain this with pseudo code.

 - `b = a[:, i:j, :]`